-As discussed in Note 4 to the Condensed Consolidated Financial Statements, the Company recorded a non-cash goodwill impairment charge related to the Star India Transaction of \$1.3 billion to reflect Star India at its estimated fair value less costs to sell.
-The fair value and carrying amount of Star India are subject to change depending on developments and results of operations for the duration that Star India is classified as held for sale and we may be required to record additional impairment charges.
+As discussed in Note 4 to the Condensed Consolidated Financial Statements, the Company recorded a non-cash goodwill impairment charge related to the Star India Transaction of \$1.3 billion in the second quarter of fiscal 2024 to reflect Star India at its estimated fair value less costs to sell.
+The fair value and carrying amount of Star India are subject to change depending on developments and results of operations for the duration that Star India is classified as held for sale, and we may be required to record additional impairment charges.